berhanusg/PyramidEmployment/README.md

 The Front End will be a single page application made using Angular The Expanded would include

-To build a job recruiter and job seeker site, you would need to develop software that includes the following features:

 User Registration: This feature allows job seekers and recruiters to register and create their profiles.
 The registration process should include email verification and password reset options.